Troubleshooting Issues With Your Garage Door: The Definitive Guide

 Many doors also incorporate manual locks for added security.
 If you are unable to open your garage door manually or with the motor, it may be locked in place.
 In this case, the motor will likely run for just a few seconds before shutting off.
 It can be easy to inadvertently lock your garage door, so check the handle in the middle of your door to ensure that it is unlocked and ready to go.

-Expert Garage Door Installation and Repair in San Diego
+Garage Door Services in San Diego